 The extension of the month-long enhanced community quarantine (ECQ) in Luzon brings a new set of challenges for citizens and businesses.
-As soon as the extension was announced, people flocked to groceries, markets, convenience stores, drug stores and other related establishments to stock up on supplies for another two weeks.
-And since then, more foodservice businesses have opened up for delivery and takeout or have made ready-to-cook products available for public consumption.
+As soon as the extension was announced, people flocked to groceries, markets, convenience stores, and drug stores to stock up on supplies for another two weeks.
+Since then, more foodservice businesses have either offered delivery and takeout or made ready-to-cook products available for public consumption.

-The safety precautions implemented during the beginning of the ECQ still remain in place until the extension ends, with movement still strictly restricted to essential trips.
+The safety precautions implemented during the start of ECQ still remain in place until the extension ends, with movement still restricted to essential trips.
 But over the past week, there have been large-scale disruptions in terms of practicing social distancing and other quarantine protocols.

 On Apr.
 8, Starbucks Philippines opened some of its branches for drive-thru operations, which resulted in long lines in its Taguig and Pasig branches.
-The next day, Starbucks issued a statement to pause operations once again in a bid to protect the safety and health of its staff and customers.
+The next day, Starbucks issued a statement to once again pause operations in a bid to safeguard and protect its staff and customers.

-On the same day, the Quezon City government gave an update regarding the operations of the Balintawak Market where a multitude of shoppers flock to buy essentials while seemingly forgetting to practice social distancing.
-It was reported that there were seven individual markets in operation that were flooded by shoppers despite the fact that movement of people is strictly being monitored by the QC Police District and the Market Development and Administration Department.
+On the same day, the Quezon City government gave an update regarding the operations of the Balintawak Market where a multitude of shoppers flocked to buy essentials while seemingly forgetting to practice social distancing.
+It was reported that there were seven individual markets in operation flooded by shoppers despite the fact that mobility was strictly monitored by the QC Police District and the Market Development and Administration Department.
 The statement also warned market owners that non-compliance with quarantine measures could lead to the lockdown of the entire Balintawak Market.

 On Apr.
 12, the local government had stopped retail operations for the market in an attempt to control crowds, only allowing wholesale and product drop-offs.